-Do staff have the resources they need to help them implement person centred approaches? (vehicles, flexible funding, administrative help, etc.)
+Do staff have the resources they need to help them implement person centred approaches? (e.g. vehicles, flexible funding, administrative supports, etc.)

-Find out: Ask the staff.We all want more of everything, so be specific about resource constraints.
+Find out: Ask the staff.
+We all want more of everything, so be specific about resource constraints.

 Do staff have some control and flexibility in their working conditions?
+Do they share in the decision-making process of the organisation?